 Kirkwall is also the terminal for many of the ferries to Orkney's north isles.
 The ferry to Shapinsay departs from a slipway on the west side of the lifeboat pier.
 Ferries to Westray, Stronsay, Sanday and Eday depart from the linkspan on the main pier.

 Kirkwall's geography takes a little working out, but is in reality pretty straightforward.
 Harbour Street runs east to west along the waterfront, with the port facilities extending to its north.
 It is connected to the south by the medieval dog-leg pattern of Bridge Street and Albert Street to Kirkwall's other main point of focus, Broad Street.
-This in turn is fronted by St Magnus Cathedral, the Tourist Information Centre, the Town Hall, and the Orkney Museum.
+This in turn is fronted by St Magnus Cathedral, the Town Hall, and the Orkney Museum.
 And just around the corner are the Bishop's and Earl's Palaces.

 Today's Kirkwall is the centre of Orkney in many different ways.
 Lying on the narrow neck of land on which East and West Mainland meet, almost all roads linking the two pass through the town.
 It is also the point from which ferries depart for all the northern isles except Rousay.
 Orkney Ferries provide the inter-island links and their fine stone headquarters building is on Harbour Street, nearly opposite the end of Bridge Street.